 The field of Remote Sensing has been defined in many ways, all of which agree on the notion of observation at a distance (Elachi and Van Zyl, 2006).
-It has to be kept in mind however that observation implies a local interaction that takes place at the instrument-observer.
+It has to be kept in mind; however, that observation implies a local interaction that takes place at the instrument-observer.
 In many cases the only difference between examples of so called "remote" and "direct" sensing is the scale at which the observation is performed.
 For instance, the visual observation of a bacterium under the microscope, an archetypal case of direct sensing, is not qualitatively different than an active open-path infrared observation of a volcanic plume, in the sense that what is being observed is actually enclosed by the sensing apparatus.
 A more scientifically rigorous definition of remote detection requires setting the lengths scales of the observer and observed parts and the requirement that a signal be transmitted between both through a distance that is larger than the scales of the systems.
 In electromagnetic remote sensing the signal is composed by electromagnetic waves/photons carrying information about the observed system and detected by the instrument.

 Often observations are quantifiable, i.e., the observed property is comparable with a similar property adopted as a standard and reproducible unit of reference.
 In this case, the observation is called measurement and is generally performed by the instrument.
 In order for the measurement to be accurate, the instrument requires calibration to set the proper values to the measurement of controlled effects.
 Measurements always carry the effect of the instrument used to perform them, which limits the precision and accuracy of the measurement and therefore the instrumental effects should be ideally well characterized.
 Importantly, measurements constitute samples from the observed system, unavoidably limited in space and time, and therefore the observer should always ponder how representative results his or her measurement.
+In Paper II, an analysis of uncertainty for measurement of volcanic gases is presented.

 Electromagnetic remote sensing of molecules in gas phase in the Earth's atmosphere can be conducted at different energies, from the microwave to the near-ultraviolet spectral regions, i.e., at wavelengths of about $10^{-2}$ to $10^{-8}$ m.
-This is a consequence of the properties of the molecules themselves (the existence of quantum states separated by these energies), the measurement environment (extinction of radiation due to radiative and collisional processes) and the available technology (optical elements and detectors).
-This thesis explores some techniques in the mid-infrared (below 15 $\mu$ m) and near-ultraviolet (above 300 nm) spectral regions.
+This is a consequence of the properties of the molecules themselves (the existence of quantum states separated by these energies), the measurement environment (extinction of radiation due to radiative and collision processes) and the available technology (optical elements and detectors).
+This thesis explores some techniques in the mid-infrared (~2-15 μm) and near-ultraviolet (~300-360 nm) spectral regions.